swathikichanagari5/GraphQL/README.md

 # Generate Query Request Payload using Postman

+What is GraphQL:

+GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
+GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

 Source to construct this: https://community.boomi.com/s/question/0D51W000087iJB3SAM/how-to-construct-a-graphql-query-in-boomi

 Step-1: Send the request payload by clicking the Send button on the top-right corner, as per the below screenshot, so that we can generate the response.